 One week after Alexi Kenney performs with the full Symphony Orchestra on October 15, he takes center stage for a very special performance with critically acclaimed pianist Renana Gutman.
 Learn more!

-This October, Avery Fisher Career Grant–winning violinist Alexi Kenney returns to The Lensic for this season’s first concert recital.
-His selections range from the long-beloved E Major Partita by Bach—a technical showstopper for solo violin—to rarer works like Crumb’s Four Nocturnes, a delicate and birdlike meditation, featuring the subtle integration of many of Crumb’s inspired extended techniques, like having the soloist tap the violin as a percussive element.
-Kenney’s program also features more traditionally emotive works: Schubert’s Fantasy in C Major sets one of the composer’s most romantic art songs for solo violin and piano.
+Recipient of a prestigious Avery Fisher Career Grant in 2016, Alexi Kenney is joined on The Lensic stage by award-winning pianist Renana Gutman for our first Concert Recital of the Season!
+Their selections range from the long-beloved E Major Partita by Bach—a technical showstopper for solo violin—to rarer works like Crumb’s Four Nocturnes, a delicate and birdlike meditation, featuring the subtle integration of many of Crumb’s inspired extended techniques, like having the soloist tap the violin as a percussive element.
+This eclectic program also features more traditionally emotive works such as Schubert’s Fantasy in C Major, one of the composer’s most romantic art songs for solo violin and piano.